bomonike/azure-chatgbt/README.md

 B. The <strong>Docs app</strong> ???

+### Python

-Both apps are written in Python and run within a Docker Container orchestrated as a pod within the <a href="Kubernetes">Kubernetes container orchestrator</a>.
+Both apps are written in Python and run within a <strong>Docker Container</strong> orchestrated as a pod within the <a href="Kubernetes">Kubernetes container orchestrator</a>.

-Both make API calls to two AI (Artificial Intelligence) services pretending to be human:
+Both apps make API calls to two AI (Artificial Intelligence) services pretending to be human:

-### OpenAI LLM Service
+### OpenAI Service

 1. The [Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/overview) uses the "ChatGPT-3.5" version of OpenAI's LLM (Large Language Model) that became famous in 2023 for its ability to <strong>generate</strong> new content based on existing content.
 LLMs also enable [content summarization](https://www.zdnet.com/article/how-to-use-chatgpt-to-summarize-a-book-article-or-research-paper/), semantic search, and natural language to code translation.
 Users can access the service through REST APIs, Python SDK, or  the web-based interface in the Azure OpenAI Studio.